| The following is the complete

 In an unneutered male ferret, this is muscle mass due to testosterone;

+in unneutered females, its body fat.
 Now here is an instance where statistics can fool

 you.
 The survey reported early neuters had almost a 80% higher rate